namiri-tech/docs-rdme-ng/docs/DIGITAX NIGERIA API HUB - GET STARTED/getting-started.md

 ---
-title: 'Getting Started: DigiTax Nigeria and FIRS E-Invoicing'
+title: 'Getting Started: DigiTax Nigeria API and FIRS E-Invoicing'
 excerpt: >-
   **DigiTax Nigeria API Hub** contains guides and API reference pages for further understanding, equipping you on how to integrate with the FIRS